rtcharity/resources.eahub.org/content/tips/_index.md

 ## [Communicating About Effective Altruism](/learn/communicate-ea)
-Approaches to discussing EA that various community members have found useful when talking one on one with people who are new to EA, or when delivering introductory presentations about EA. no one hears about them!
-These resources will cover tips for reaching people and ensuring good first impressions of effective altruism.
+Approaches to discussing EA that various community members have found useful when talking one on one with people who are new to EA, or when delivering introductory presentations about EA.
 <hr>

 ### [NEXT: Getting Support](/tips/support/)